-Spread the love Kelly Gissendaner was executed by the State of Georgia for planning the murder of her husband.
+Kelly Gissendaner was executed by the State of Georgia for planning the murder of her husband.
 Kelly Gissendaner had a rough childhood and was sexually molested by multiple men including her stepfather.
 She would get married the first time when she was nineteen that only lasted for six months.
-Kelly would marry […]
+Kelly would marry her second husband […]

-Spread the love Lisa Ann Coleman was executed by the State of Texas for the starvation death of a nine year old boy Lisa Ann Coleman who spent time in prison before the horrific murder for intent to deliver an illegal substance and burglary was involved in a relationship with the child’s mother On the […]
+Lisa Ann Coleman was executed by the State of Texas for the starvation death of a nine year old boy Lisa Ann Coleman who spent time in prison before the horrific murder for intent to deliver an illegal substance and burglary was involved in a relationship with the child’s mother On the day of the […]

-Spread the love Suzanne Basso was executed by the State of Texas for the murder of a mentally disabled man.
+Suzanne Basso was executed by the State of Texas for the murder of a mentally disabled man.
 Suzanne Basso married her first husband in the 1970’s and would have two children.
 Her husband would be arrested for sexually molesting the children later on.
-Basso would start a relationship with another man who […]
+Basso would start a relationship with another man who had the last […]